 Govt to sell 100% stake in Air India; provides clarity on debt, eases bidding norms

-Moving forward with Air India stake sale process for the second time in less than two years, the government on Monday issued the preliminary bid document for 100 per cent stake in the debt-laden airline along with fixing the debt amount for prospective bidders and easing the bidding norms.
-As part of the ambitious strategic disinvestment, Air India would sell its cent per cent stake in profit-making budget carrier Air India Express as well as 50 per cent shareholding in equal joint venture Air India SATS Airport Services (AISATS).
-All the three entities would be sold together and management control of the national carrier would be transferred to the new investor.
+Moving forward with the Air India stake sale process for the second time in less than two years, the government on Monday issued the preliminary bid document for a 100 percent stake in the debt-laden airline along with fixing the debt amount for prospective bidders and easing the bidding norms.
+As part of the ambitious strategic disinvestment, Air India would sell its cent percent stake in profit-making budget carrier Air India Express as well as 50 percent shareholding in equal joint venture Air India SATS Airport Services (AISATS).
+All three entities would be sold together and management control of the national carrier would be transferred to the new investor.

 In a significant move, the successful bidder would have to take only a debt of Rs 23,286.5 crore while the liabilities would be decided depending on current assets at the time of closing of the transaction, according to the Preliminary Information Memorandum (PIM) issued on Monday.
 The rest of the amount of the total Rs 60,074 crore debt as on March 31, 2019, would be transferred to Air India Assets Holding Ltd (AIAHL), the special purpose vehicle.